thomluther/ha-anker-solix/INFO.md

 ## Other integration actions

+Anker Solix actions can be used in automations or via the HA UI developper tool panel.

 ### Get system info action

 Starting with version 2.0.0, a new action was added for the system total yield entity in order to query the overall system information from the cloud Api, which contains the data that is presented on the Anker App home page screen.
 This data is used by the integration to represent most but not all of the entities.
 It may be helpful to debug what values are actually available on the Api cloud at the time requesting them.
 Following is an example screenshot showing only the top of the response: